-Ethiopian Airlines Awards Gold Status to Longtime ShebaMiles Members
+Ethiopian Airlines awards gold status to longtime ShebaMiles members

 Currently, ShebaMiles has four tier levels – namely Blue, Silver, Gold and Platinum – which are achieved through the number of Status Miles or sectors flown annually and grant corresponding privileges.

-The statement said through the loyalty programme, Members have been accumulating miles, which entitle them to award tickets, upgrade awards and many other privileges.
+The statement said through the loyalty programme, members have been accumulating miles, which entitles them to award tickets, upgrade awards and many other privileges.

 GNA